-The average 15-to-19-year-old in the U.S. spends only six minutes a day reading for fun, according to the Bureau of Labor Statistics.
+The average 15-to-19-year-old in the U.S. spends only eight minutes a day reading for fun on weekends and holidays..

-What’s more, a just-released report from Scholastic, discussed later in this commentary, warns that the number of young pleasure-readers has dropped dramatically since 2010.
+What’s more, a report from Scholastic, discussed later in this commentary, warns that the number of young pleasure-readers has dropped since 2010.

 A national digital library endowment, strong on encouragement of recreational reading, among many other strengths, could help turn things around.
 It could also sharpen young people’s technical and creative skills.
 The all-digital BiblioTech—the San Antonio-area library shown in a must-watch video tour, narrated by a gifted teenager named Mariah Espinosa—illustrates the possibilities.

 No, the $15-$20 billion digital endowment and related efforts would not substitute for much-needed initiatives in areas such as early childhood education or poverty-fighting.
 But they would complement them, as reducers of inequities of knowledge, class, wealth and income, and also as general enablers of economic progress over the long term.
 Americans would be able to download thousands and thousands of e-books and other items directly from national collections regardless of how stingy or cash-strapped their own localities were.
 The strategy here would be not to replace local libraries but to help them survive and in fact flourish in a digital era.
-More money could also be available for, say, the hiring of well-prepared school librarians and public librarians in the very highest-poverty areas, including the hills and hamlets of predominantly white Appalachia.
+More money could also be available for, say, the education and hiring of well-prepared school librarians and public librarians in the very highest-poverty areas, including the hills and hamlets of predominantly white Appalachia.
 Ideally many of those hired would come from poor families in those areas.